Most of us don’t know the rules our insurance company must play by.

 How Do I Satisfy the Requirement to have health insurance

-If you already have healthcare coverage through any of the following sources, you have met the requirement of the individual mandate and you will not pay a tax penalty:
+If you already have health insurance through any of the following sources, you have met the requirement of the individual mandate and you will not pay a tax penalty (the tax penalty associated with the individual mandate will no longer be in effect beginning January 2019):

 - Medicaid or Healthy Montana Kids (sometimes known as the Childrens Health Insurance Program or CHIP);